dan9186/superman/README.md

 ### Decisions

 The geoIP lookup provides a radius as part of its results.
 Since a person could have performed a login event from anywhere within that radius around the provided location, the radius was used to reduce the minimum possible distance a person could have to travel between two login events.
-This was done in order to favor reducing false positives and only result in flagging suspicious activity that has a significantly higher chance of being truely suspicious.
+This was done in order to favor reducing false positives and only result in flagging suspicious activity that has a significantly higher chance of being truly suspicious.

 ### Deployment